 Most municipalities run at least one SLP piggery group every year.
-Most of those groups fail before the first cycle finishes — not from bad luck, from three preventable mistakes.
+Most of those groups fail before the first cycle finishes, and rarely from bad luck.
+It comes down to three preventable mistakes.

-Here is how the program actually works, what ₱15,000 in 2026 actually buys, and how to build a group that finishes the cycle.
+This is how the program actually works under the 2025 guidelines, what ₱15,000 buys in 2026, and how to build a group that finishes the cycle.

 Free Tool